ORNL-Fusion/OEDGE/docs/source/beginner_grid.rst

 Note we have changed the actions on each of the left (L), center (M) and right (R) mouse clicks.
 It is good practice to make the L and R actions something benign, like Mark and Zoom/Pan, to avoid accidentally performing an action you didn't mean to.
 As we will learn, DG can be finnicky and so we must work slowly and diligently.
 With that said, save often!
 File > Save and then name your file something like dg167196.dg.

 For our first action, we are changing M to "Reverse normals".
 Hover over an element and click M to reverse the normal (the direction of the pink line).
 We need to reverse all the normals, and fortunately there is a shortcut.
-To perform an action on all elements, hold down shift when clicking the button, e.g., Shift+M. All the lines should now be pointing away from the plasma like in the image above.
+To perform an action on all elements, hold down shift when clicking the button, e.g., Shift+M. All the lines should now be pointing *away* from the plasma like in the image above.

 Next, we import the equlibrium: File > Import > Equlibrium.
 Select the file outputx8.eq.
 Now import the topology: File > Import > Topology.
 The topology options are found in ``$DGHOME/DivGeo/dg/topologies``.
 If this directory is blank, you may just have a file filter on.
 At the top bar make sure it ends with a \* and not a filter such as \*.dg (\* is called a wildcard, meaning it will match anything).
 This discharge uses the SN topology, so select that one.
 The topology identifies the separatrix.

-Once we've identified the separatrix, we no long want the red/blue equlibrium on our display as it will quickly get crowded.
+Once we've identified the separatrix, we no longer want the red/blue equlibrium on our display as it will quickly get crowded.
 Let's get a pop-out of the display options as they are handy to have nearby.
 Click View > Display, and then drag your mouse on the top-most set of dashed lines.
 This will pop the Display options out to a separate window.
 Your screen should now look like the following:

   .. image:: dg2.png
     :width: 500